Airbus to juggle jet production, defends poor-selling A380

+U.S. stocks were little changed on Wednesday as investors awaited comments from a host of Federal Reserve officials for clues on the number of interest rate hikes this year.

-TOULOUSE, France Airbus (AIR.PA) edged closer towards raising production of its best-selling model on Tuesday, declaring the supply chain stable and hinting at a decision to produce more of its A320 cash cow in coming months.
+TOULOUSE, France Airbus edged closer toward raising production of its best-selling model on Tuesday, declaring the supply chain stable and hinting at a decision to produce more of its A320 cash cow in coming months.

 The European planemaker is having to adapt to different levels of demand for its most cash-generating jets after beating Boeing in new commercial orders last year, while remaining behind on deliveries.

-Fabrice Bregier, chief executive of the main planemaking unit of Airbus Group (AIR.PA), said both decisions would be taken in the next few months.
+Fabrice Bregier, chief executive of the main planemaking unit of Airbus Group, said both decisions would be taken in the next few months.

 Speaking at an annual news conference, he also defended the double-decker A380, whose future has been left uncertain by a recent dearth of new airline orders.